Golf, Food, Cabins, and More at Cumberland Mountain State Park

 The Homesteads Tower Museum, located about a mile from the park, is an excellent source of more information about this cooperative homesteading experiment.

 Cumberland Mountain Restaurant serves lunch and supper Tuesday-Sunday overlooking Byrd Lake and dam.
 Evening buffets are popular with guests and locals.
 Seafood is served on Tuesdays, catfish on Fridays and ribs on Saturday.
 I visited on a Thursday evening and found both the food and service good enough to make me want to stay another night just for the catfish.
 The restaurant is open year-round except during the Christmas holidays.
-This year it closes December 23 – January 3.

 The 1,720-acre park has 14 miles of hiking trails including day use and nature trails as well as an overnight backpacking trail.
 Rowboats, paddleboats and canoes are available for rent.
 There’s also a group lodge to accommodate up to 16 people, an Olympic-sized pool, tennis courts, playgrounds and 145 campsites available on a first-come first-served basis with electric and water hookups; 14 have sewer hookups.